joshuahwfwEE/HLS_ATP/README.md

 because we set SHIFT_TIME=6 in testbench, so it repeat the loop for 6 times and then assert ap_idle high and stop the operation in following co-sim result

-xsim c/rtl cosimulation result of shift_pattern_gen:
+xsim c/rtl cosimulation result of a single sub function shift_pattern_gen:
    ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/HLS_shift_pattern1.png?raw=true)

-let's use alternaitve block level protocol:
+if we use alternaitve block level protocol:
 ap_ctrl_none mode:
    block-level-protocol: ap_ctrl_none
    port-level-protocol: ap_none